epicnerd1990/hawgts/README.md

 These widgets were built to fill a need for a customizable, nice-looking android widget for controlling Smart home devices and TV's without opening the Home Assistant app.
 The original concept was nice-looking device controls for a wall-mounted android device, so they are primarily designed to be used in a page layout, stacked on a single Android launcher page as a Control Hub.
 However, the smaller widgets are designed to also work on your regular launcher pages, and on a larger device like a tablet, all widgets should work well with your layout.

+This document was written assuming you're very new to Home Assistant or KWGT, more advanced users can skip to <HERE>.

 ## Widget package will contain:
 - Medium-sized widget